littlecholate/switch-remote-play/README.md

-## Switch Remote Play (Play with friends living in different cities)
+## Nitendo Switch Remote Play (Play with friends living in different cities)

 This project is inspired by the github project [Switch Remote Play](https://github.com/juharris/switch-remoteplay) and this article [Building a WebRTC video broadcast using Javascript](https://gabrieltanner.org/blog/Webrtc-video-broadcast)